merkaliser/scilla-vanilla/Randao/Readme.md

 committed data.
 Valid s will be saved to the collection of seeds to finally generate the random number. `reveal` is used with secret as parameter.

+In case of failure of condition of minimum participants, `reveal` can be used by participant or founder to get back their deposit/ bounty respectively.

 ##### The third phase: calculating a random number, refund deposits, fines and bonus
 1. After phase 2 is complete, random number is generated that can be sent to all other contracts that requested the random number before. `getRandom` returns Random number.